-I'm Diman Zad-Tootaghaj, I am a postdoc/researcher at Hewlett Packard Labs in Palo Alto, California.
-I work on Software-Defined Network solutions in Wide Area Networks (SD-WAN).
+I'm Diman Zad-Tootaghaj, I am a research scientist at Hewlett Packard Labs in Palo Alto, California.
+I work on Serverless Computing, Network Programmability, SmartNics, Software-Defined Network solutions in Wide Area Networks (SD-WAN), Edge as a Service, Serverless Orchestration and Auto-scaling, Optimization algorithms and Consensus protocols.

 I earned my PhD in Computer Science and Engineering at Pennsylvania State University.
 Prior to Penn State, I got my B.Sc degree in Electrical Engineering at Sharif University of Technology, Iran.
 During my PhD, I was working in the Institute for Networking and Security Research (INSR) and Network Sciences Research Group (NSRG) under supervision of Prof. Thomas La Porta (advisor), Dr. Ting He (co-advisor), and Dr. Novella Bartolini.